-- ♦ KEY POINT.
+- ❖ KEY POINT.
 The IRS has its own criteria for determining who is a minister for tax purposes.
 The criteria the IRS uses to determine who is a minister are not necessarily the same as those used by churches and denominations.
-Whether or not one qualifies as a minister for tax purposes is a very important question, since special tax and reporting rules apply to ministers under federal tax law.
-These rules include: - eligibility for housing allowances; - self-employed status for Social Security; - exemption of wages from income tax withholding (ministers use the quarterly estimated tax procedure to prepay their taxes, unless they elect voluntary withholding); and - eligibility, under very limited circumstances, to exempt themselves from self-employment taxes.
+Whether or not one qualifies as a minister for tax purposes is an important question since special tax and reporting rules apply to ministers under federal tax law.
+These rules include: - eligibility for housing allowances and the parsonage exclusion; - self-employed status for Social Security; - exemption of wages from income tax withholding (ministers use the quarterly estimated tax procedure to prepay their taxes, unless they elect voluntary withholding); and - eligibility, under very limited circumstances, to exempt themselves from self-employment taxes.